cloudflare/terraform-provider-cloudflare/docs/resources/zero_trust_gateway_settings.md

 Required:

+- `disable_for_time` (Number) Sets the time limit in seconds that a user can use an override code to bypass WARP.
 - `root_ca` (Boolean) Whether root ca is enabled account wide for ZT clients.
 - `tcp` (Boolean) Whether gateway proxy is enabled on gateway devices for TCP traffic.
 - `udp` (Boolean) Whether gateway proxy is enabled on gateway devices for UDP traffic.